Gas Turbine Research Establishment: GTX Kaveri

 Both hurdles having been cleared, GTRE intended to continue work on the AMCA (future generation fighter craft).

 This program was abandoned in 2014.

 Kaveri Marine Gas Turbine (KMGT)

 Kaveri Marine Gas Turbine is a design spin-off from the Kaveri engine, designed for Indian combat aircraft.
 Using the core of the Kaveri engine, GTRE added low-pressure compressor and turbine as a gas generator and designed a free power turbine to generate shaft power for maritime applications.

 The involvement of Indian Navy in the development and testing of the engine has given a tremendous boost to the programme.
 The base frame for KMGT was developed by private sector company, Larsen & Toubro (L&T).
-12 MW of shaft power has been demonstrated by the Kaveri Marine Gas Turbine at the Naval Dockyard in Visakhapatnam.
+The 12 MW of shaft power has been demonstrated by the Kaveri Marine Gas Turbine at the Naval Dockyard in Visakhapatnam.